 Owning your vanity number is definitely the way to go because your number is a major business asset.
 Think about how much time and money you invest marketing and advertising your vanity 800 numbers to current and prospective customers.

 2. You can’t check toll free number availability by simply calling the number.

 This happens all the time.
 You have your heart set on the perfect vanity 1800 number but it’s not available to buy or rent – someone else has it.
 So you call the number and it’s disconnected.
 You think: “Great!
 It’s no longer in use, therefore the perfect vanity 800 number is available.”

 Unfortunately, you would be wrong about the 800 number’s availability.
-Just because the number sounds disconnected doesn’t mean the number is not “in use”.
-It likely means the number is simply not forwarding to another number or the number the vanity toll free number is forwarding to has been disconnected.
+Just because the number sounds disconnected doesn’t mean the number isn’t “in use”.
+It likely means the number is simply not forwarding to another number or the phone number it is forwarding to has been disconnected.

 3. Why is it so hard to check the availability of 1800 numbers?

 True “800” numbers are almost all in use.
 Therefore finding an available vanity 1-800 number is much harder than other toll free number prefixes like 888, 877, 866, 855, 844, and 833.
 In fact, the best time to get a vanity toll free number is right after the FCC releases a new prefix – which just happened with 833 toll free numbers.
 If you want a great vanity 833 number – now is the time.